vincentmanz/personal_finance_app/README.md

 # personal_finance_app
-A shiny app to oversee you finance
+A shiny app to oversee your finance